 Oversampling the minority class: randomly adding duplicate samples of the minority class to achieve the same goal.

-Weighting samples: This method is performed as part of the training step, so the minority class collectively has as much "emphasis" as the majority class in the fitted model.
+Weighting samples: This method is performed as part of the training step, so the minority class collectively has as much "emphasis" as the majority class in the trained model.
 The effect of this is similar to oversampling.

-There are other more sophisticated methods, as well.
+More sophisticated methods, such as SMOTE (Synthetic Minority Over-sampling Technique).

 While our data is not, strictly speaking, balanced, we also note that a positive class fraction of 22% is not particularly imbalanced, either.
 Some domains, such as fraud detection, typically deal with much smaller positive class fractions: on the order of 1% or less.
 This is because the proportion of "bad actors" is quite small compared to the total population of transactions; at the same time, it is important to be able to identify them if possible.
-For problems like this, it is likely that using a method to address class imbalance will lead to substantially better results.
+For problems like this, it is more likely that using a method to address class imbalance will lead to substantially better results.

 Now that we've explored the response variable, we have concluded our initial data exploration.
 However, data exploration should be considered an ongoing task that you should continually have in mind during any project.
 As you create models and generate new results, it's always good to think about what those results imply about the data, which usually requires a quick iteration back in to the exploration phase.
 A particularly helpful kind of exploration, which is also typically done before model building, is examining the relationship between features and the response.
 We gave a preview of that in Chapter 1, Data Exploration and Cleaning, when we were grouping by the EDUCATION feature and examining the mean of the response variable.
 We will also do more of this later.
 However, this has more to do with building a model than checking the inherent quality of the data.

-The initial perusal through all the data, as we've done here, is an important foundation to lay at the beginning of a project.
+The initial perusal through all the data which we have just completed is an important foundation to lay at the beginning of a project.
 As you do this, you should ask yourself the following questions:

 Are the data complete?